Bronwyn T. Williams

 “Writing Creative Nonfiction” in The Blackwell Companion to Creative Writing.
 Graeme Harper, Ed.
 Wiley Blackwell.
 2013.
 24-39.

-“Ethics and Representation.” with Mary Brydon-Miller. for Sage Handbook of Digital Dissertations and Theses, Richard Andrews, et al. Eds.
+“Ethics and Representation in Conducting, Writing, and Publishing Digital Research,” with Mary Brydon-Miller. for Sage Handbook of Digital Dissertations and Theses, Richard Andrews, et al. Eds.
 2012.
-181-197.

-“Inspired Artists and Office Drones: Taking Literacy Narratives to the Movies” In Teaching in the Pop Culture Zone: Using Popular Culture in the Writing Classroom.
+“Inspired Artists and Office Drones: Taking Literacy Narratives to the Movies” In Using Popular Culture in the Writing Classroom.
 Allison Smith, Trixie Smith, and Rebecca Bobbitt, Eds.
 Wadsworth.
 2008.
 81-90.

 “Foreword” Multimodal Composition: Resources for Teachers.
 Cynthia Selfe, Ed.
 Hampton Press 2007.